boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

         |       |                           |       |
         +-------+                           +-------+

+The protocol flows between the customer and the merchant are given in the above diagram.
+The protocol proceeds as follows:

 1. The customer sends [the `open_c` message](#the-open_c-message), which contains information about the initial state of the proposed channel.
 2. The merchant [verifies the received message](#merchant-requirements) and either accepts or rejects the proposed channel.
 They reply with [the `open_m` message](#the-open_m-message), which contains the merchant's contribution to the channel identifier.
 3. The customer and merchant each compute the channel identifer `channel_id`, which acts as the unique channel identifier for the on-chain Tezos escrow account and off-chain `zkAbacus` channel.
+The identifier `channel_id` is computed as `SHA3-256(customer_randomness, merchant_randomness, customer_public_key, merchant_public_key, merchant_zkabacus_public_key)`.
-They then initialize the `zkAbacus` channel by running `zkAbacus.Initialize()` on the previously established public parameters.
+4. They then initialize the `zkAbacus` channel by running `zkAbacus.Initialize()` on the previously established public parameters.
 In this subroutine:

    a.
 The customer [sends the `init_c` message](#the-init_c-message) to the merchant.
 This message consists of a (hiding) commitment to the intial state and a zero-knowledge proof of correctness.

     b.
 The merchant [verifies the received message and sends the `init_m` message](#the-init_m-message), which contains an initial closing authorization signature, to the customer.

-4. The customer originates and funds the [zkChannels contract](5-tezos-escrowagent#zkchannels-contract) on chain:
+5. The customer originates and funds the [zkChannels contract](5-tezos-escrowagent#zkchannels-contract) on chain:

     a.
 They forge and sign the [origination operation](5-tezos-escrowagent.md#zkchannels-contract-origination-operation) with the following arguments:
       * `channel_id`: The channel identifier.